pcatach/pcatach.github.io/_posts/coroutines.md

 2 dogs barked.
 ```

-Now get ready for the magic Remember `yield from`?
+Now get ready for the magic.
+Remember `yield from`?
 It not only delegates control to a subgenerator, it also allows values to be sent "through" it all the way to the subgenerator.
 Let's write a delegating generator: